The question remains: OCR vs digital invoice capture - what are you really getting?

 The invoice capture process becomes so simple.
 Just ask your suppliers to email their invoices to a nominated email address or simply forward their emails on after you receive them.

-With this process, the invoice is captured and digitised (with the PDF, a copy of the originating email and any associated email attachments also included in the e-Invoice bundle) and automatically delivered directly into the accounts payable automation application invoice register, ready for processing.
+With this process, the invoice is captured and digitized (with the PDF, a copy of the originating email and any associated email attachments also included in the e-Invoice bundle) and automatically delivered directly into the accounts payable automation application invoice register, ready for processing.

 Digital invoice capture also provides far greater data extraction.
 This can include the supplier’s bank information, which can automatically be validated against the data within the accounting / ERP software to reduce fraud.

 It is also possible to extract key procurement information, including all line-level data – this includes product descriptions, units of measure and unit prices and quantities.
-It revolutionises digital procurement, but that is another story.
+It revolutionizes digital procurement, but that is another story.